ignorethisprofile/That-one-app-for-when-you-shit-on-your-chemistry-homework/README.md

-# That one app for when you shit on your chemistry homework
+# That one html for when you shit on your chemistry homework

 Coded with spits, for the rascal sons of Adam, by venomously hateful oh so green mother nature (this isnt a shitpost I swear)